“Have you ever met…?” A Question of Question Validity

 - Social desirability where your answer is the “right” answer following societal norms.

 Doesn’t “ever met” mean the number should only go up?
-If you asked me how many students I have “ever taught,” that number goes up every year.
+If you asked me how many students I have “ever taught,” that number can only go up every year.

-How could 8% fewer now say they’ve met Menino?
+How could 8% fewer now say they have ever met Menino?
 That’s 41,600 people who had met Menino as of 4 years ago but who now say they haven’t.
 Apparently, people who have met Menino move out of the city — or die — in large numbers!

-My point is that this question is really measuring a subjective feeling about the likeability of the Mayor, and my educated guess is that the surveyors at the Survey Center at the University of New Hampshire know this.
+Here’s the point: this question is really measuring a subjective feeling about the likeability of the Mayor, and my educated guess is that the surveyors at the Survey Center at the University of New Hampshire know this.
 I suspect there’s a strong correlation between this number and other measures of sentiment about the Mayor.
-But the reporters who wrote up the story about the poll purport it to be an objective measurement of the visibility of the Mayor.
+But the reporters who wrote up the story about the poll purport it to be an objective measurement of the Mayor’s flesh-pressing.

 - Know what information you are getting from your surveys.